stoeps13/connections-doc/source/admin/admin/t_admin_profiles_create_lookup_connector.md

     5. Optionally add additional error checking code and tracing output.

+    !!! note
-    **Note:** To help get started with Tivoli Directory Integrator, go to the [Learning TDI](http://www.tdi-users.org/twiki/bin/view/Integrator/LearningTDI) site.
+    To help get started with Tivoli Directory Integrator, go to the [Learning TDI](http://www.tdi-users.org/twiki/bin/view/Integrator/LearningTDI) site.
 You can also refer to the [Tivoli Directory Integrator product documentation](http://www-01.ibm.com/support/knowledgecenter/SSCQGF_7.1.0/com.ibm.IBMDI.doc_7.1/welcome.htm) for more information.

 3. Export your lookup solution by completing the following steps:

+    !!! note
-    **Note:** You can package the lookup connector together with the iterator assembly line, which is best practice suggestion but not a required step.
+    You can package the lookup connector together with the iterator assembly line, which is best practice suggestion but not a required step.

     1. Shift-click the assembly lines that comprise your lookup solution in the Tivoli Directory Integrator configuration editor.